Pratibha-28/testApplication/README.md

     - ``` cd ../.. ```
     - ``` helm install common-secret --name=common-secret ```

-     **NOTE: This step can be skipped if secret is alreay available on minikube.**
+     **NOTE: This step can be skipped if secret is already available on minikube.**

 **2. Deploy MySQL**